AnchorFree/docker-rmq-monitoring/README.md

 # docker-rmq-monitoring

 The exporter sends a message to RabbitMQ server with RMQ_PUBLISHER_INTERVAL (sec) interval and measures operations delay.
-Message is considered expired upon reaching RMQ_EXPIRE_TIMEOUT (ms)
+Message is considered expired upon reaching RMQ_EXPIRE_TIMEOUT (ms).
+RMQ_USER should have an administrator privileges to check exchanges.

 ## Avalaible metrics